Step one: Hello!Now that we’ve met, tell me about your dog.

 Pick the products that will be your storytellers.

 All of those detail shots you wanted?
-They will look amazing in a lay flat Albums on a coffee table or in smaller version in a purse or on a desk.
+They will look amazing in a lay flat Album on a coffee table (the 6×6 size make awesome brag books to show off at work!).
 The action shots you requested?
-They will look playful (possibly hilarious) as a collage on an Image Block or Canvas Gallery Wrap.
+They will look playful (possibly hilarious) as a collage on Canvas or as a series of Metal in a wall collection.
 And the one of you and your dog?
-Showcase your bond with a large showcase piece in a piece of Acrylic Wall Art.
+Showcase your bond with a stunning piece of art in Acrylic

 After we wrap up the Viewing Session and depart ways the behind the scenes magic will start.
 This magic will edit out leashes, eye boogers, body parts from leash holders, an odd leaf or debris to make your dog’s images perfect.